Leven Canal: History

 The canal was opened in 1805, but its cost had exceeded Jessop's estimate, and tolls had to be increased.
-This was authorised by a second Act obtained on 5 June 1805.
+This was authorised by a second act of Parliament, the Hull and Leven Canal Act 1805 (45 Geo.
+3. c. xliii), obtained on 5 June 1805.
 A lock was constructed at the junction with the River Hull, capable of holding keels which were 64 by 14.8 ft.
 The lock had three sets of gates, two which acted as a conventional lock when the level of the river was higher than that of the canal, and the third to act as a flood gate when the level was lower.
 A fourth set of gates was added later, to allow the lock to be uses at all states of the tide.
 Mrs Bethell's son Richard paid half of the cost of improvements to Hull Bridge, which vessels from Kingston upon Hull had to pass through, on condition that the Driffield Navigation reduced its tolls by 60 per cent, producing a considerable saving on the cost of goods reaching Leven.

 The 3.25 mi long canal was constructed to allow Humber Keels to reach the granaries and warehouses at Canal Head in the village.
 One of the original two warehouses built at the canal basin in 1825 still remains, though it has been converted into a private residence.

 Coal, lime and building materials were imported, while local agricultural produce was sent down the river to Hull.